open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 3. The consumer receives the message from an intermediary.
 4. The consumer processes the message.
 5. The consumer settles the message by notifying the intermediary that the message was processed.
-In some cases (fire-and-forget), the settlement stage does not exist.
+In some cases (fire-and-forget scenarios, or when settlement happens on the broker), the settlement stage does not exist.

 The semantic conventions described below define how to model those stages with spans.